KDE/digikam-doc/setup_application/miscs_settings.rst

 Another list allows to know the **Available Translator Languages**, supported by the **Online Translator** engine selected.

-As number of entries are huge, for the both lists, a search engine is available and and option allows to show only the current selection.
+As number of entries are huge, for the both lists, a search engine is available and an option that allows to show only the current selection.

 .. figure:: images/setup_captions_localize.webp
     :alt: